MicrosoftDocs/globalization/globalization/testing/linguistic-validation.md

 In this step of the validation process, a target language expert reviews translations to ensure that they're correct.

 Performing linguistic validation can be a critical early step when first engaging a translation supplier or piloting a new language.
+In early phases of a product, linguistic validation is typically focused on samples of localized resources and content in isolation.
+Later on, review can be conducted in the context of the running application ([In-Context Review (ICR)](in-context-review.md)).
+Ideally, you do both early linguistic validation, and in-context review before release.

+The review should be performed by native speakers of the language.
+Using in-country reviewers is highly recommended to ensure that the localized content is aligned with target market expectations.

 A linguistic reviewer looks at the following aspects: